openai/openai-python/README.md

 ## Documentation

-The API documentation can be found [here](https://platform.openai.com/docs).
+The API documentation can be found [on openai.com](https://platform.openai.com/docs).
+We also provide a [reference for the Python library methods](https://github.com/openai/openai-python/blob/main/api.md).

 ## Installation